Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Proof of Quantum Lower Bounds with Access to Stochastic Gradients

 \subsubsection{Lower Bound with Unbounded Input Domain}

-In this subsection, we extend the quantum lower bound proved in \prop{stochastic-bounded-mss} to the function class $\mathcal{F}(\Delta,\bar{L})$ with unbounded input domain via similar scaling techniques adopted in Ref.~\cite{arjevani2022lower}, \sec{nonstochastic-lowerbound-unbounded}, and \sec{stochastic-lowerbound-unbounded}.
-In particular, we consider the scaled hard instance $\hatf$ introduced in Ref.~\cite{carmon2020lower} and also used in Ref.~\cite{arjevani2022lower},
+In this subsection, we extend the quantum lower bound proved in \prop{stochastic-bounded-mss} to the function class $\mathcal{F}(\Delta,\bar{L})$ with unbounded input domain via similar scaling techniques adopted in~\citet{arjevani2022lower}, \append{thm-p-th-order-formal}, and \append{stochastic-lowerbound-unbounded}.
+In particular, we consider the scaled hard instance $\hatf$ introduced in~\citet{carmon2020lower} and also used in~\citet{arjevani2022lower},

 where

 with the following parameters

 whose values are also adopted in the proof of \prop{stochastic-bounded-mss}.
 The constants in $\hatf$ are chosen carefully such that stationary points of $\hatf$ are in one-to-one correspondence to stationary points of the hard instance $\tildef$ concerning the setting with bounded input domain.
 Quantitatively,